 Since we offer this service worldwide, the support is provided in English.
 The service itself is free of charge, the only costs involved are the normal call charges.

 9.4 Exchanging the electronics module

-If the electronics module is defective, it can be replaced by the user.
+If the electronics module is defective, it can be replaced by a VEGA service technician.